Ljubljana, Slovenia – Day 2 & 3 of this wonderful Capital City

 Another missed box that required ticking was Slovenia’s dumplings! – Stuklji.
 There was only one place to go – My Dumplings of Slovenia (it’s Google Map name but am pretty sure it is not its native name!).

 They had way too much selection!
 We tried 3 types. – 1 savoury & 2 sweet.

 For the record, if you ever go, just dump the savoury!

-They were lovely & they heat them up.
+They were lovely & they heat them.

 We went to Lajbah for a drink to while away a bit of time.
 We then found a shop that was full of craft beer! – Craft Room

 That evening we went to Julija for a meal.
 Another highly rated restaurant & it was indeed lovely.